 The success of English Learners (ELs), Standard English Learners (SELs) and former ELs, students who have been reclassified to fluent-English-proficient (RFEP) status, is one of the highest priorities for Accelerated.
-Accelerated is committed to providing the highest quality educational programs and services that are soundly School Plan for Student Achievement Appendices Page 15 of 6 based in current research evidence.
+Accelerated is committed to providing the highest quality educational programs and services that are soundly based in current research evidence.
 At TAS, instructional plans for English Learners are based on sound educational theory, are adequately supported with trained teachers and appropriate materials; and are periodically evaluated to make sure the program is successful and modified when the program is not successful.
 At Accelerated, we believe that the success of our English Learners depends on multiple opportunities to engage in interdisciplinary practices that support both conceptual understanding and building language.
-English Language Development (ELD) at the elementary level is taught across subject areas and students are asked to make sense of and use language appropriately and purposefully even outside of the 30minute daily ELD block.
+English Language Development (ELD) at the elementary level is taught across subject areas and students are asked to make sense of and use language appropriately and purposefully even outside of the 30-minute daily ELD block.
 At the middle school level, to further support concept building and language development, ELD and English-Language Arts (ELA) teachers collaborate weekly, aligning their instruction so that students are receiving multiple opportunities to engage in grade-level content.
-Our constructivist and sociocultural approach to teaching and learning recognizes that honoring the unique experiences of our English Learners is essential, if not, required, for their learning.
+Our constructivist and socio-cultural approach to teaching and learning recognizes that honoring the unique experiences of our English Learners is essential, if not, required, for their learning.
 As such, we equip our teachers with knowledge of grade-level standards as well as language standards so that they are well-equipped to provide standards-based instruction where rigor is embedded, and scaffolds are deliberate, language-specific and appropriate to the needs of each individual language learner.
-Diagnostic tools, such as i-Ready, used to measure students' content knowledge, and formative assessment practices used to measure understanding of academic language, and participation in disciplinary practices, are used to support our language learners.
+Diagnostic tools, such as i-Ready, used to measure students' content knowledge, and formative assessment practices used to support our language learners.
 Diagnostic and formative assessment practice enable teachers to monitor student learning, provide timely and valuable feedback, adjust instruction accordingly, and promote student reflection on their own thinking and learning.